Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Routing Loop Vulnerabilities

 \subsection{Routing Loop Vulnerability in Three Main Regions}

 For direct comparison with the 2021 study, we revisit the same 15 IPv6 address blocks in India, China, and America.

-As summarized in Table~\ref{tab:peripheries_under_routing_loop_attack}, the overall number of devices under routing loop attack decreases from 5,792,237 to 3,501,369, while the corresponding proportion drops much more sharply from 11.04\% to 1.43\%.
+Table~\ref{tab:peripheries_under_routing_loop_attack} summarizes the block-level comparison results.
+The overall number of devices under routing loop attack decreases from 5.8M to 3.5M, while the corresponding proportion drops sharply from 11.04\% to 1.43\%.
 This large reduction suggests that mitigation efforts introduced after the earlier disclosure have had a substantial effect on the original baseline.

 The reduction is particularly evident in the major Chinese broadband blocks.
 China Telecom (block 11), China Unicom (block 12), and China Mobile (block 13) all show large absolute declines, with the corresponding vulnerability ratios decreasing by 15.22, 69.02, and 35.72 percentage points, respectively.
 These three blocks account for most of the improvement in the revisit and indicate that large-scale remediation can significantly reduce routing loop exposure even in very large access networks.